Alphaalimamy/python/docs/python/04 Decision.md

 else:
     print(f'You must earn at least Le {MIN_SALARY:,.2f} per year to qualify.')
 ```
+### EXERCISES

+1. **FooBar**:
+   Print numbers from 1 to 50.
+For multiples of 4, print "Foo" instead of the number, and for multiples of 6, print "Bar".
+For numbers which are multiples of both 4 and 6, print "FooBar".

+2. **FizzBuzzBazz**:
+   Print numbers from 1 to 150.
+For multiples of 3, print "Fizz", for multiples of 5, print "Buzz", and for multiples of 7, print "Bazz".
+For numbers which are multiples of 3, 5, and 7, print "FizzBuzzBazz".

+3. **AlphaBeta**:
+   Print numbers from 1 to 80.
+For multiples of 2, print "Alpha", and for multiples of 9, print "Beta".
+For numbers which are multiples of both 2 and 9, print "AlphaBeta".

+4. **PopSnap**:
+   Print numbers from 1 to 60.
+For multiples of 4, print "Pop", and for multiples of 10, print "Snap".
+For numbers which are multiples of both 4 and 10, print "PopSnap".

+5. **FizzBuzzPrime**:
+   Print numbers from 1 to 100.
+For multiples of 3, print "Fizz", for multiples of 5, print "Buzz", and for prime numbers, print "Prime".
+For numbers which are multiples of both 3 and 5, print "FizzBuzz".
+If a number is prime and a multiple of 3 or 5, print "FizzBuzzPrime".

 ### Logical Operators
 CONCEPT: The logical and operator and the logical or operator allow you to connect multiple Boolean expressions to create a compound expression.
 The logical not operator reverses the truth of a Boolean expression.